jackfsuia/nanoRLHF/README.md

 # nanoRLHF
 RLHF experiments on a single A100 40G GPU.
 # Updates
 2025.02.02: [A simple DeepSeek R1-Zero reproducing code](examples/r1-v0).
-To enable efficient training for sequences up to 8000 tokens long, we introduce "sparse GRPO" and implement dynamic mini batching.
+To enable efficient training for sequences up to 8000 tokens long, we introduce "sparse GRPO" and implement dynamic mini-batching.
 # Features
 Compared to [trl](https://github.com/huggingface/trl), nanoRLHF